Wundowie charcoal iron and wood distillation plant: Legacy and remnants

 Wundowie in 1981 was one of the last places where charcoal iron was made in significant quantities in the developed world.
 Charcoal iron is still made in Brazil.

-The blast furnaces at Wundowie were, when operating, the only iron-making plant in Australia not owned by the BHP Group.
+The blast furnaces at Wundowie were, when operating, the only iron-making plant in Australia not owned by BHP.
 Their small capacity and the lack of a steel-making operation meant that, in practice, Wundowie had little impact on BHP's monopoly in iron and steel.

 The township of Wundowie and the remaining foundry operations there are the surviving legacy of the ironmaking operations.
 The administration building of the original plant is still used by the foundry and has a local government heritage listing.
 The extent of other remnants at the site of the old plant appears to be undocumented, but the distillation towers were still standing near the foundry in May 2010.

 An annual event known as the Wundowie Iron Festival is named after the old plant.